 - the end-user tier - the application as your user sees it.

-"As a developer, you're unlikely to have the tools for dealing with the edge devices or gateways, or capabilities suitable for the ingestion tier anyway,” Frank Gillet, a principal analyst at Forrester, said.
+‘As a developer, you're unlikely to have the tools for dealing with the edge devices or gateways, or capabilities suitable for the ingestion tier anyway.’

 It leaves developers working on the analytics and end-user tiers and for that, it makes sense to use already existing IoT platforms.

-“These platforms usually include an ingestion tier that carries out time-series archiving for incoming data, as well as an analytics tier, thin provisioning, activation and management capabilities, a real-time message bus, and an API to allow communication between the platform and applications built on top of it,” Paul Rubens, a tech journalist for BBC, CIO.com and others, said.
+‘These platforms usually include an ingestion tier that carries out time-series archiving for incoming data, as well as an analytics tier, thin provisioning, activation and management capabilities, a real-time message bus, and an API to allow communication between the platform and applications built on top of it.’

 The most popular ready-made smart home platforms today include Microsoft Azure IoT Suite, Amazon Web Services, IBM Watson, Oracle IoT, KAA IoT, Google Cloud IoT.
 Some lesser known vendors are Xively (now a part of Google), Mnubo, Bug Labs, ThingWorx and the like.